toniher/seqservice/README.md

 * Allow syncing with CouchDB
 * More coherent system of keeping params in configuration
 * Keep track of submissions.
 Plug a task queue or submit to a cluster
+* Merge Javascript in less files (webpack, grunt or gulp)
 * Download databases if needed